Stanhoe has two churches: All Saints’ Anglican church (see below) and the Methodist church.

 All Saints, Stanhoe, is one of the six churches in the United Benefice of Docking, which also includes the parishes of Bircham and Sedgeford.

-The Reverend Peter Cook (right) has been Rector since September 2009.
+The Reverend Peter Cook (pictured) has been Rector since September 2009.

 To find the church by satnav use postcode PE31 8QL.